 The feasible cleavage of Pd$_{3}$P$_{2}$Ch$_{8}$ down to atomically thin films or even monolayer alters the interlayer coupling and also has a significant influence on its electronic structure.
 To further clarify the evolution of FBs with the strength of interlayer interaction, we consider the continuous evolution of band structure in bilayers Pd$_{3}$P$_{2}$S$_{8}$ with the variation of interlayer spacing $\Delta d=(d-d_{\rm Bulk})$, where $d_{\rm Bulk}$ is the interlayer distance in bulk materials [Fig. 4(a)].
-When the $\Delta d=$ 0, the strong interlayer interaction leads to the coupling of two sets of FBs derived from two different layers with relatively large bandwidth.
-With increasing $\Delta d$, the weakened coupling of two sets of FBs narrows the bandwidth [Figs. 4(b) and 4(c)].
+When the $\Delta d=$ 0, the strong interlayer interaction leads to the coupling of two sets of FBs derived from two different layers with relatively large BW (212 meV).
+It is noted that this value is close to the average value of bulk and monolayer Pd$_{3}$P$_{2}$S$_{8}$ (Table I) possibly because in the bilayer case almost half of interlayer couplings are absent when compared to the bulk one.
+With increasing $\Delta d$, the weakened coupling of two sets of FBs narrows the BW [Figs. 4(b) and 4(c)].
 Finally when the $\Delta d$ is large enough ($\Delta d$ = 8 \AA), the interlayer coupling becomes negligible and the two sets of FBs are almost degenerated [Fig. 4(d)].
-Correspondingly, the bandwidth of two FBs decreases by more than threefold [Fig. 4(e)].
+Correspondingly, the BW of two FBs decreases by more than threefold [Fig. 4(e)].
 If exfoliated to monolayer, the Pd-S2 distance becomes infinite and the charge around S2 atoms vanishes [Figs. 4(g) and 4(h)], suggesting the lack of interlayer electron hopping along the out-of-plane direction.